rOpenGov/giscoR/tests/testthat/_snaps/gisco-attributions.md

       used.

-      If you intend to use the data commercially, please contact EuroGeographics for information regarding
+      If you intend to use the data commercially, please contact EuroGeographics for information about
       their license agreements.

     Output